 At the tender age of 19, he did not have any fashion knowledge or design training.
 In the process, this designer opened and closed three shops in Chicago.
 At the age of 22, he would make hotels his home, find a source to borrow money, and then move on quickly.
 Some creditors were very troubling and gave him a tough time.

-With time, this fabulous designer was making attire for aristocrats such as Anne, Countess of Rosse, Lady Ottoline Morrell, and artists such as Mrs. Osbert Lancaster, wife of the famous illustrator, and ballerina Alicia Markova.
+With time, this fabulous designer was making attire for aristocrats such as Anne, Countess of Rosse, Lady Ottoline Morrell, and artists such as Mrs. Osbert Lancaster, the famous illustrator’s wife and ballerina Alicia Markova.
 Soon his collection became a favorite of wealthy celebrities.

 Style icons like Millicent Rogers, Babe Paley, Gypsy Rose Lee, Marlene Dietrich Esme O’Brien, Isa Jennings, amongst others, were his customers.
 After ten years of his first Paris showing, four months after Dior’s New Look, Charles returned back to Paris in 1947.